UdaikaranSingh/recordLinkage/reports/checkpoint1.md

 ### Revision to the Proposal

 We currently don't feel there needs to be any major revisions to the proposal.

 ### Backlog:

 - For Checkpoint 1:
-	- All members - revised propsal
+	- All members - revised proposal
 	- Udai: Create code for generating datasets with strong keys (and varying noise)
 	- Shinu: Clean and perform EDA on our real-world datasets
 	- Wesley: Finalize Structure of our Heterogenous Graphs